 Many people now want to work more in mobility

 The Covid-19 pandemic has shown that there is much more to it than everyone thought possible.
 Mobile work suddenly became part of everyday life and made life easier.
-At first there was a lot of skepticism, but surveys have now shown that almost 90% of respondents have a positive perception of mobile work.
+At first there was a lot of scepticism, but surveys have now shown that almost 90% of respondents have a positive perception of mobile work.
 Many employers are also more open towards mobile work and home office and support their employees in this respect.
 According to a representative survey, two thirds of employees would welcome the possibility to work from home at least several days a week even after the end of the pandemic, while maintaining the same kind of support from institutions and their companies.